 These loans can be distributed equally, unequally, or be the burden of one spouse.
 However, when determining which distribution method is best, ensure you present the court with evidence of the time period of when the loan was taken out, the immediate benefits provided from the loan, and the long term benefits provided to the educated spouse.

 Student loan debt can be a crippling factor in the lives of many individuals, and therefore can also be a highly litigious topic in a divorce proceeding.
-Before determining how you and your spouse will distribute these debts, consult a Pensacola Divorce Attorney to ensure you understand the classification and value of these debts and determine an equitable distribution of these student loans in your specific case.
+Before determining how you and your spouse will distribute these debts, consult a lawyer to ensure you understand the classification and value of these debts and determine an equitable distribution of these student loans in your specific case.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Call us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.